acon2345/Payment-Funnel-Analysis-for-Saas-Company/README.md

 * To help reduce user error due to incorrect payment info being entered, consider providing options such as Google Pay, Apple Pay, or other methods that don't require the user to enter the credit card manually each time.

 ## Next Steps:

+* Investigate further to determine if user errors or vendor errors are more prevalent.
+* Determine the cause of subscriptions not at least starting the online payment process.
+* Measure email, text, and push notification open and click rates to determine which would be more effective.